SnehaJoshi11/School_District_Analysis/README.md

 - How is the district summary affected?

-	It has changes to all scores by less than 0.5 percentage points (or change by less than 0.5%) - no impact to school or student count.
+	 All scores changed by less than 0.5 percentage points(or changed by less than 0.5%) - there is no changes on school or student count.

   <p align="left">
 	<img src="Resources/school_district_summary.png" width="1000">